-All Axis device software is digitally signed to ensure that you only install verified software on your device.
+All Axis device firmware is digitally signed to ensure that you only install verified firmware on your device.
 This further increases the overall minimum cybersecurity level of Axis devices.
-For more information, see the white paper "Axis Edge Vault" at axis.com.
+For more information, see the white paper "Signed firmware, secure boot, and security of private keys" at axis.com.

-AXIS OS upgrade: Upgrade to a new AXIS OS version.
-New releases can contain improved functionality, bug fixes, and completely new features.
-We recommend you to always use the latest AXIS OS release.
+Firmware upgrade: Upgrade to a new firmware version.
+New firmware releases can contain improved functionality, bug fixes, and completely new features.
+We recommend you to always use the latest release.
 To download the latest release, go to axis.com/support.